 To the extent to which responsibility for servicing current budget deficits falls on future generations, government borrowing is also presented by some people as being inter-generationally unfair.

 The inability of politicians to maintain sensible levels of annual borrowing

 Some people also express scepticism as to the ability of modern politicians to maintain a sufficient balance between taxation and expenditure.

 The political class are said to face the dual pressure of the need to increase government spending (in a bid both to assuage public opinion and deal with the pressures of an ageing population), and to avoid electorally unpopular increases in taxation.

 Against that backdrop, the need to maintain something of a more balanced government budget might always appear as a particular “can” that can be kicked down the road for a subsequent generation of politicians to confront.
 This would then just lead to the total debt burden continuing to rise.

 The dangers of a sovereign debt crisis

-Some commentators have suggested that should the national debt continue to rise as a proportion of GDP in the medium term, then the ‘markets’ might become more reluctant to lend to the UK government in the future.
-This in itself might lead to pressure to raise interest rates, exactly as happened in the autumn of 2022.
+Commentators had previously suggested that should the national debt continue to rise as a proportion of GDP in the medium term, then the ‘markets’ might become more reluctant to lend to the UK government in the future.
+This would itself lead to pressure to raise interest rates, exactly as happened in the autumn of 2022.